LCalso/HW_15_Tableau/README.md

 * Today, what are the bottom 10 stations in the city for ending a journey (Based on data, why?)
 Shown in Top and Bottom 10 stations for starting and ending journey image and storyboard.

 * Today, what is the gender breakdown of active participants (Male v.
 Female)?
-The majority of Citi Bike riders were 18-20 year old young males but the number of female riders increases over time as they are showing more interest to bike during the weekends.
+The majority of Citi Bike riders were 18-20 year old young males but the number of female riders increases over time as they were showing more interest to bike during the weekends.
+A limitation is 7% users did not provide gender information.
+Most of them (14%) were weekend users so not certain if females were more willing to ride on the weekend than they do on weekdays.
+However, we may still determine that male users were the dominant customers at all times.

 * How effective has gender outreach been in increasing female ridership over the timespan?
+The highest range of female ridership occurred between August to October with October being its highest month.

-* How does the average trip duration change by age?
+* How does the average trip duration change by age? he majority of Citi Bike riders were 18-20 year old young males but the number of female riders increases over time as they were showing more interest to bike during the weekends.

 * What is the average distance in miles that a bike is ridden?
+739.7 mile per bike.

 * Which bikes (by ID) are most likely due for repair or inspection in the timespan?
+Bike ID 29242 is the most need for repair or inspection then bike IDs 29542, 29646, 26273, 29434, 29246,

 * How variable is the utilization by bike ID?